 It took 18 days to collect the medication from the date I first realised I needed to reorder- this is too long.
 It is good to note that this journey was quite extreme due to the delay from a supplier, however it is still worthwhile to highlight the unnecessary trip to the pharmacy, as well as how much work I had to do myself (8 Phone calls).

-One of the challenges with the design for this app was achieving the sweet spot between creating something that allowed for ‘organisation and optimisation’, without making the process long winded for the user.
+One of the main challenges was achieving the sweet spot between creating something that allowed for ‘organisation and optimisation’, without making the process long winded for the user.
 I began to think about the notion of ‘decision making’ and the different levels of this process, and how to create flows for the user that gave them the option to ‘skip’, as well as present them choices that were compulsory.

-It seems like a balance between 3 things:
+It seems like a balance between 3 factors:

 Making the user make a decision (Compulsory):